This review contains spoilers.

 The opening moments of this week’s Utopia were dreadful in the true sense of the word.
 They were dreadful to watch, and, once it was made clear what was happening, dreadful to anticipate.

-Some will feel - perhaps justifiably - that the school shooting was a step too far into shock territory, but it’s not as if Utopia hadn’t prepared us.
+Some will feel – perhaps justifiably – that the school shooting was a step too far into shock territory, but it’s not as if Utopia hadn’t prepared us.
 The tacit contract drawn up with viewers over the preceding episodes stated clearly that nobody, innocent or guilty, child or adult, was safe.
-After sitting through a terrified child’s execution, a man’s eye being gouged out, and a family being gassed to death in the name of entertainment, it’s problematic for the outrage to kick in only now.
+After sitting through a terrified child’s execution, a man’s eye being gouged out, and a family being gassed to death in the name of entertainment, it’s a bit rich for the outrage to kick in only now.

 That’s not to deny that it made for horribly uncomfortable viewing.
 The whole opening sequence was stomach-sinking, from Letts’ go-ahead, to the accidental smiley face on that acid yellow holdall contorted into a lopsided smirk, to the pan across Arby, sitting monstrously oversized and dumb in that cramped children’s cubicle, all accompanied by Cristobel Tapia de Veer’s eerie drone score.